kurdtkobain/AKB148Guam_psp_trans/Tools/README.md

 #AKB148Tools

-Tools i made or ported to work on AKB 1/48: Idol to Guam de Koishitara PSP.
+Tools i made or ported to work on AKB PSP/PS3 games.